jorgeAndoni/TextSummarizer/readme.md

 ## Main results
-Comparison analysis of the performance of the network measurements for both noun and Tf-Idf based networks.
+Our systems were evaluated by using the ROUGE-1 metric, which compares the generated summaries and the human-generated summaries from datasets.
+In the following figures, I show a comparison analysis of the performance of the network measurements for document summarization.
 For each subplot, the measurements were ranked according to their ROUGE-1 score.

 ![Main results](results_noun_tfidfB.png)